Yuri Milner: Breakthrough Initiatives

-The first, Breakthrough Listen, will invest $100 million over 10 years in a search for evidence of civilizations beyond Earth.
-Utilizing the Green Bank, Parkes, Lick, and FAST observatories, Listen is searching for radio and laser signals from the nearest million stars, the nearest 100 galaxies, and the plane and center of the Milky Way.
-The initiative will also use the SETI@home distributed computing project.

-The second initiative, Breakthrough Message, will be a $1 million annual prize for digital messages representing Earth and humanity, that could be decoded by another civilization.
-The messages will not be sent into space until a global discussion on the ethics of such a move has taken place.

-The third project, Breakthrough Starshot, was announced 12 April 2016.
-Starshot is a US$100 million program to develop a proof-of-concept light sail spacecraft fleet able to make the journey to Alpha Centauri at 20% the speed of light (60 million m/s or 215 million km/h) taking about 20 years to get there, and 4.4 years to notify Earth of a successful arrival.

-On 20 April 2017, the Breakthrough Discuss conference was held, during which the results of a year worth of data analysis was discussed.
-According to the researchers, 692 stars were analyzed.

-Breakthrough Junior Challenge

-In September 2015, the Breakthrough Prize launched the Breakthrough Junior Challenge, a science competition for people between thirteen and eighteen years of age, in collaboration with Khan Academy.

 COVID-19 response

-On 25 March 2020, the Milner Foundation, a non-profit foundation founded by Yuri and Julia Milner, announced $3 million donation to three Israeli institutions: Magen David Adom, the national emergency medical response organization, which is operating an innovative project to reduce the number of people coming to clinics; Tel Aviv University Faculty of Medicine and Life Sciences, where it will support research efforts aiming to develop treatments for the virus; and Tel Aviv Sourasky Medical Center, Ichilov Hospital, where it will directly fund the intensive care department that is caring for COVID-19 sufferers.
+On 25 March 2020, the Milner Foundation, a non-profit foundation co-founded by Yuri and Julia Milner, announced $3 million donation to three Israeli institutions: Magen David Adom, the national emergency medical response organization; Tel Aviv University Faculty of Medicine and Life Sciences; and Tel Aviv Sourasky Medical Center, Ichilov Hospital.

-A few weeks later, Milner Foundation announced a donation of 3 million face masks for people of Israel.
+A few weeks later, Milner Foundation announced a donation of 3 million face masks for the people of Israel.
 Yuri Milner in his open letter published by Calcalist wrote that "a significant fraction of these masks will go to organizations providing essential services, whose frontline workers are still required to do their jobs during the lockdown".
-The masks arrived to Ben Gurion Airport on 16 April 2020, on board of dedicated charted El Al “Jerusalem of Gold” Dreamliner plane and were distributed by Magen David Adom to its emergency services staff, as well as to a range of hospitals, government offices, and national institutions providing essential services to the public.
+The masks arrived to Ben Gurion Airport on 16 April 2020, on board of dedicated charted El Al "Jerusalem of Gold" Dreamliner plane and were distributed by Magen David Adom to its emergency services staff, as well as to a range of hospitals, government offices, and national institutions providing essential services to the public.